MicahElliott/flickpapr/README.md

 later be queried.

-I recommend going through these once a month or so to select some faves for future desktops BGs.
-There are several
-[file managers (photo browsers)](http://www.tuxarena.com/2011/06/20-file-managers-for-ubuntu/) to consider.
-There are also photo editors, such as “shot well”.
+I recommend going through these once a month or so to select some faves for future, more permanent desktops BGs.
+There are several [file managers (photo browsers)](http://www.tuxarena.com/2011/06/20-file-managers-for-ubuntu/) to consider.
+There are also photo editors, such as [shotwell](http://yorba.org/shotwell/) if you don’t do gimp.

 ## Dependencies

-* GNOME (but adaptable to whatever scriptable desktop manipulator).
+* GNOME/gconftool (but adaptable to whatever scriptable desktop manipulator).
 * Ruby (v1.8.7+)
 * [Nokogiri](http://nokogiri.org/) gem (just made it too easy to not depend on flickr API).